Chorizandra cymbaria

 Chorizandra cymbaria, commonly known as heron bristle rush or heron bristle sedge, is a sedge of the family Cyperaceae that is native to Australia.

 Description

 The monoecious and rhizomatous perennial sedge has a dense tufted habit.
 It typically grows to a height of 0.4 to 1 m.
 The plant blooms between October and December producing purple flowers.
 The culms are unitubulose and around 0.5 to 1 m in length with a diameter of 1.5 to 4 mm.
 They become yellow-green at maturity and are longitudinally striate.
 The inner leaf blades grow to about 25 cm long and are yellow-brown to red-brown in colour.
-The narrow-ovoid to ovoidinflorescence is 11 to 15 mm in length with a width of 5 to 10 mm containing may pseudospikelets.
+The narrow-ovoid to ovoid inflorescence is 11 to 15 mm in length with a width of 5 to 10 mm containing may pseudospikelets.

 Classification

 The plant was first formally described by the botanist Robert Brown in 1810 as part of the work Prodromus Florae Novae Hollandiae.
 The name is often misapplies to Chorizandra australis.